kdotzlaw/UniversityProjects/README.md

 - Resulting model has predicted values very close to actual values for both datasets using 1-Step Ahead Prediction.
 The further you forcast (ie the larger the K-Step), the less accurate the results because of needing to use prediction data instead of training data and error compounds.

 ## [Blockchain](Blockchain/a3.py)
+A distributed computing application that builds and validates a blockchain by requesting blocks from peers.
+This application was built in Python and uses Socketsto send requests and receive responses from peers.
+It purely builds and validates the blockchain.
+There is no block mining implemented because other peers on the network mined blocks faster than the local application could.
+- On joining the network, a keep_alive ping is sent to 3 random peers and is repeated every 30 seconds
+- Blocks are requested round-robin from all peers with the longest chain
+- Announced blocks are stored globally and added to chain after its built
+- Each block is individually validated when its received
+- The chain is validated end-to-end before sending it to a peer
+- The consensus process is done every 2 minutes to ensure the application blockchain remains synched with the network longest chain